Sharvani1291/RustFL/README.md

 8. For Amd architecture:

-    Pytorch 2.2.0 and tch 0.15.0 and appropriate libtorch file is require required
+    Pytorch 2.2.0 and tch 0.15.0 and appropriate libtorch file is required

 ## Project Flow for Release 1